swagger-api/swagger-core/README.md

 1.3.12                    | 2014-12-23   | 1.2           | [tag v1.3.12](https://github.com/swagger-api/swagger-core/tree/v1.3.12)
 1.2.4                     | 2013-06-19   | 1.1           | [tag swagger-project_2.10.0-1.2.4](https://github.com/swagger-api/swagger-core/tree/swagger-project_2.10.0-1.2.4)
 1.0.0                     | 2011-10-16   | 1.0           | [tag v1.0](https://github.com/swagger-api/swagger-core/tree/v1.0)

+## Where is Scala support?
+To allow independent development, scala support has been moved into a separate project.
+See the [swagger-scala-module](https://github.com/swagger-api/swagger-scala-module) for details.
+Play! framework support is moving outside the swagger-core project as well.

 ## Overview
 This is a project to build the swagger-core library, which is required for the Reverb implementation of the Swagger spec.